Fossil Jawless Vertebrates

 Anaspida (Silurian), Euphanerops (Devonian), and Jamoytius (Silurian)

 These form a clade in analysis of Miyashita et al., 2019.
-Illuminated by well-preserved Jamoytius and Euphanerops.
-These were cylindrical, vaguely lamprey-like creatures with varying amounts of acellular dermal bone plates, but without specialize mouthparts.
+Illuminated by well-preserved Jamoytius, Lasanius, and Euphanerops.
+These were cylindrical, vaguely lamprey-like creatures with varying amounts of acellular dermal bone plates and scales, but without specialize mouthparts.
 They lack obvious adaptations to suspension feeding or to taking large prey.
 Deposit feeders?
-Many morphological details reinforce the photo-lamprey impression:
+Many morphological details reinforce the proto-lamprey impression:

 But other characters reminiscent of gnathostomes or possibly the ancestral vertebrate condition: